Chevrolet Camaro (fourth generation)

-The fourth-generation Chevrolet Camaro is a pony car that was produced by American automobile manufacturer General Motors for the 1993 through 2002 model years.
-It was introduced on an updated F-body platform, but retained the same characteristic since the first-generation's introduction back in 1967; 2-doors, 2+2 seating, coupé (with optional T-top roof) or convertible bodystyles, rear-wheel drive, and a choice of OHV V6 and V8 engines.
+The fourth-generation Chevrolet Camaro, colloquially known as the "Catfish Camaro", is a pony car that was produced by American automobile manufacturer General Motors for the 1993 through 2002 model years.
+It was introduced on an updated F-body platform but retained the same characteristic since the first-generation's introduction back in 1967: two doors, coupe or convertible bodystyles, rear-wheel drive, and a choice of 6-cylinder and V8 engines.
 The Camaro was revised in 1998 with both exterior and engine changes.
 General Motors discontinued production of the fourth generation of the Camaro due to slow sales, a deteriorated sports coupé market, and plant overcapacity.

 1993–1997

 1993

 The fourth generation of the Camaro was introduced in January 1993, as a 1993 model.
 The production was moved from GM's Van Nuys, California assembly plant to Sainte-Thérèse, Quebec, Canada from November 1992.
 The new design incorporated sheet moulding compound (SMC) made from chopped fiberglass and polyester resin for the roof, hatch, doors, and spoiler.
 Both the front and rear suspension design was improved over its predecessor.
 The base models were powered by a 160 hp 3.4 L OHV V6 engine equipped with a 5-speed manual transmission as standard.
 The 4-speed 4L60 automatic transmission was optional.
 All models came with a red Chevrolet Bowtie on the grille.
 1993 was the only year interior instruments had yellow lettering (this is one way to tell the 1993 models from the 1994 which had white interior instrument lettering).